schaefer-dev/schaefer-dev.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-My name is Daniel and I am a product Engineer at paragon semvox.
+My name is Daniel and I am a senior product Engineer at semvox, recently aquired by CARIAD.
 I finished my masters in Computer Science at University of Saarland, Saarbruecken in Oktober of 2020 with an average grade of 1.4.
 My thesis was about synthesis of KLTL specifications and supported by the [Reactive Systems Group](https://www.react.uni-saarland.de).

 ## My Work Experience

-After graduation I started working as product Engineer at paragon semvox.
+After graduation I started working as product Engineer at semvox.
 We develop a personalized smart assistant that is used in top of the line automotive vehicles.

-My responsibilities include the development and maintaince of our internal prototype project that is used to analyze and demonstrate new featuresets before they are being brought into production.
-Additionally I'm the developer and maintainer of an internal test framework that is used to automate end to end tests in a customer project.
+My responsibilities early on included the development and maintaince of our internal prototype project that is used to analyze and demonstrate new featuresets before they are being brought into production.

+Additionally, I was the sole developer and maintainer of an internal test framework that is used to automate end to end tests in the largest customer project for semvox.
 This testframework mainly automates a variety of processes on hardware prototypes that are used internally to simulate a real-world car.
 The goal of this framework is to improve reliability of test results compared to manual testing and reduce the know-how that is required to work on the sensitive prototype hardware.
+Currently, around 40% of all in-car testing has been replaced with automated tests, performed by the testframework I developed, relieving a lot of pressure from the QA department.

+I have since handed over this project to a new team inside the QA department that is able to focus all its effort into improving the framework further while I tackle new challenges.
+I am still involved in design-decisions and roadmap planning.

+After my time developing the test framework, a significant portion of my time has been spent working towards a cyber security management system certification in form of ISO 21434 for semvox largest project.
+I was mainly involved in establishing new processes to cover cyber security related subjects from the design phase, through the development cycle, until product releases and deployments.
+Analysing the impact of CVE findings in our product and determining the best mitigation path for those vulnerabilities is still part of my day to day work.

+Another focus of mine has been the analysis of performence bottlenecks in in our automotive project with CARIAD.
+I was able to discover and implement crucial improvements to performance, memory management and overall system stability in the process.

 At work I write almost exclusively Java code.